Persecution of Amhara people: Attacks in Efrata ena Gidim (Ataye area)

 Reports show that since 2018, this became the fourth attack against the Amhara civilians in the Efrata ena Gidim Woreda in the Northern Shewa of the Amhara region that started on 10 July 2022 and continued for several days, in the Arso Amboa (Zembo), and Wayena kebeles near Ataye town.
 The violence claimed at least 17 civilian lives and many injured and hundreds displaced, along with a siege that led to property damages, including the burning of residential homes.
 Many of the victims were farmers, and witnesses described the return of the violence and initiations of the attacks in the hot spot conflict areas by the OLA, in the borderline between the Oromia Zone where ethnic Oromo live within the Amhara region, and the local Amhara farmers.
 IDPs and survivors in Debre Berhan, Shewa Robit, Mahale Meda, and other areas expressed fear for their security for returning to their homes.
 Many of them expressed that they lost their loved ones due to repeated attacks.
 Records show that there are unresolved frequent territorial and administrative disputes between the Oromia special zone and the Amhara region in which the Oromo exercised autonomy since its creation in 1995 by the former TPLF regime.

-War in Amahara
+War in Amhara

+On Saturday 29 July 2023, Amhara activists marched across central London.
+Some of them with placards carrying the words "Amhara Genocide."
+In this photo they had stopped to demonstrate outside Britain's Foreign Office.

 During the War in Amhara that started in 2023, drone strikes in late 2023 mostly killed civilians, according to media reports.

 In February 2024, it was reported that Ethiopian troops killed 45 civilians in a massacre in Amhara state since late January.

 In September 2024, the EHRC accused federal government forces of carrying out extrajudicial killings in Amhara, and mass arbitrary detentions in the region and elsewhere.

 Since the beginning of the war the US based Institute Lemkin for Genocide Prevention issued a red flag alert, characterizing the mass abduction and detention of Amharas as potentially indicative of a looming genocide.